Moathal/webpack-project-set/README.md

 ## This exercise is to practice using webpacks.

-## steps for the webpack installation is found in this links
+## steps for the webpack installation is found in below links:

 - https://webpack.js.org/guides/getting-started/#basic-setup
 - https://webpack.js.org/guides/output-management/#setting-up-htmlwebpackplugin
 - https://webpack.js.org/guides/asset-management/#loading-css